vaadin-component-factory/vcf-tooltip/README.md

   - [Submit a pull request](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github) with detailed title and description
   - Wait for response from one of Vaadin components team members

-# Vaadin Prime
-This component is available in Vaadin Prime subscription.
-It is still open source, but you need to have a valid CVAL license in order to use it.
-Read more at: https://vaadin.com/pricing

 # License

 Commercial Vaadin Add-on License version 3 (CVALv3).
 For license terms, see LICENSE.